SleipRecx/react-web-development/README.md

 ####The web page shall have a slightly “fancy” alternative view of the list.
 For instance view on map or a graphical representation of data, wordcloud etc...
 The web page has graphical representation of user rating by using star rating.
+We also have a wordcloud for recently viewed books